Sixth Form (Years 12 and 13)

 What does the Sixth Form programme at Hartland International School include?

-The Sixth Form curriculum at Hartland follows the A level programme offering over 20 courses alongside BTEC courses in Business and PE.
+The Sixth Form curriculum at Hartland follows the A level programme offering over 20 courses alongside BTEC courses in Business, PE, Travel and Tourism, and E-Sports.
 Students are assessed through final examinations at the end of their two-year courses.
+To know more, please check Sixth Form Options Booklet

 How many A Levels do students typically take?